-Whether you’re converting your boardroom into a lunchroom, or arranging dinner and drinks on the balcony, you’ll want to ensure a steady flow of finger food.
-A finger food spread permits mess-free mingling, but without snapping hunger pangs that usher groans for the main meal.
+Whether you’re converting your boardroom into a lunchroom, or arranging dinner and drinks on the balcony, you’ll want to ensure a steady flow of delicious Christmas party finger foods.
+A delicious spread permits mess-free mingling, but without snapping hunger pangs that usher groans for the main meal.

 Not sure where to start?
-Read on for seven delectable finger food ideas you should consider for the office Christmas party.
+Read on for eight delectable and easy Christmas finger food ideas you should consider for the office holiday party.

 All the delicious flavours of a warm slice of pizza, in one bite-sized portion.
-Mini-pizzas are great for office Christmas parties because they aren’t as heavy on the stomach as a standard slice.
-Colleagues can enjoy the cheesy goodness without filling up, allowing them to sample other finger food on offer.
+Mini pizzas are great for office Christmas parties because they aren’t as heavy on the stomach as a standard slice.
+Colleagues can enjoy the cheesy goodness without filling up, allowing them to sample other delicious food on offer.

 Pizza catering ideas: For Christmas, you should choose something a little special.
-Try themed pizzas, such as basil pesto Christmas tree pizzas or margarita Santa hats.
+Try themed pizza bites, such as basil pesto Christmas tree pizzas or margarita Santa hats.

 It wouldn’t be Christmas without some sweet treats to brighten your spread.
 Decorated cheese or bliss balls will add a pop of red and green to the boardroom (buffet!) table.
-Fruit mince tarts and Christmas cakes are also items you must include, as these classics never disappoint.
+Fruit mince tarts and mini Christmas cakes are also items you must include, as these classic bites never disappoint.

-Sweet treat tips: Don’t neglect cookies, as you can arrange a decorating competition to sweeten up the party.
+Sweet treat tips: Don’t neglect cookies, as you can arrange a fun decorating competition to sweeten up the event.

 Slide some burgers your colleagues’ way.
 There’s no need to go crazy when it comes to your corporate burger catering.
-A variety of cheese, beef, chicken and veggie sliders will provide you with enough options to give everyone at the office a taste of the Christmas spirit.
+A variety of cheese, beef, chicken, turkey with cranberry sauce and veggie sliders will provide you with enough options to give everyone at the office a taste of the Christmas spirit.